hilalguleryuz/python_spotify_youtube_EDA_project/README.md

 ## 🎧📊 Spotify & YouTube Explaratory Data Analysis (EDA) Project

-In this project, I analyzed Spotify and YouTube data using Python to explore the relationships between engagement metrics and audio features.
+In this project, I analyzed Spotify and YouTube data using Python to explore the relationships between engagement metrics and audio features as well as top 10 songs and artists on both platforms.

 ## 📋 Project Overview